razorfish/technologyblog/content/post/2012-05-30-publicissapient-technology-summit-2012.md

 Our 2012 Technology Summit is just around the corner!

-The event is by invite only, so please reach out to your Razorfish contact, or send a note to [techsummit@razorfish.com](mailto:techsummit@razorfish.com) for the details!
+The event is by invite only, so please reach out to your Publicis Sapient contact, or send a note to [techsummit@publicissapient.com](mailto:techsummit@publicissapient.com) for the details!

 Here's the agenda so far: